 Plastic pallets have a significantly longer lifespan than wood, as mentioned earlier.
 Did you know though that plastic pallets can last up to 10 years and beyond – it’s true!
 Alternatively, wood pallets won’t even come close to that number.

 Some countries have regulations in place to oversee the import of wood pallets while others completely prohibit it.
-If you’re shipping containers overseas and/or internationally, plastic pallets avoid these regulations altogether which makes it easier to move product through your supply chain.
+If you’re shipping containers overseas and/or internationally, plastic pallets avoid these regulations altogether which makes it easier to move products through your supply chain.

 Shipping fragile items

 Wood pallets and the fasteners used to stabilize goods on them can sometimes lead to damage.
-Punctures on product such as a can of paint can cause significant damage, require an immediate clean-up, and possibly delay the arrival of goods.
-Plastic is much better contained and poses less risk to product.
+Punctures on products such as a can of paint can cause significant damage, require an immediate clean-up, and possibly delay the arrival of goods.
+Plastic is much better contained and poses less risk to the product.
 For fragile items, this is perfect.

 These are just a few of the reasons why to choose plastic pallets over wood.
 Although wood pallets are the most commonly used in manufacturing and logistics, more and more companies and corporations across so many different industries are realizing the benefits of plastic.